tetratorus/agent/README.md

 ```
 You will help to generate a new agent implementation by:
 1. Reading and analyzing:
-   - README
+   - The full README (DO NOT SKIP ANYTHING!)
-   - lib/base.py to understand the core Agent class
+   - The full implementation of lib/base.py to understand the core Agent class
    - Existing agents in agents/ directory for implementation patterns

 2. Creating the following structure:
    - agent.py (extending lib.base.Agent with required methods)
    - variables/ directory (empty)

-Read and analyse the files first.
+Read and analyse the files in their entirety first.
 Then ask me questions iteratively about what I want the agent to do.
 Keep asking follow-up questions until you have a crystal clear understanding of what I want.
 Ask one question at a time.

 IMPORTANT:
 - Use ONLY standard library modules unless absolutely necessary
 - Keep implementation simple and minimal
 - Do not add external dependencies without explicit justification
-- For tool detection prefer to use XML-like tags
+- For tool detection prefer to use XML-like tags i.e. <TOOL: TOOL_NAME>arguments</TOOL>
+- For arguments with no promptable defaults, prefer user input, by using the base ask_user tool - `<TOOL: ASK_USER>What is the |input_var|?</TOOL>`
 ```

 ## Setting Up Runtime Variables